WinterSnowfall/gog_gles/README.md

 ## What does Visor do?

-It provides several python3 scripts which call publicly available GOG APIs in order to collect product data and store it in an SQLite database, which can then be queried in order to detect updates and other changes to developer/publisher entries, game cards, changelogs, installers/files and prices.
+It provides several python3 scripts which call publicly available GOG APIs in order to collect product data and store it in an SQLite database, which can then be queried in order to detect updates and other changes to game cards, changelogs, installers/files and prices.

 ## What do I need to do to get it running on my PC?